quannguyen13/Ecommerce/README.md

 # Welcome to my e-commerce app project
 This e-commerce application is useable in destop version and mobile
+# What in here.
+User able to Create, Read, Update, Delete any produts.
+Buy, Sale...simple
 # Features
 * Four templates with full CRUDabilities.
 * Full featured shopping cart.